GlaszArt

 After browsing through your website, I see that you’ve built up an extensive collection of wonderful photography.
 What is it that led you toward this field and how long have you been working in it?

 I had Nikon film camera in high school but I lost it.
 Since I am a visual person in nature, I have always taken pictures in my life.
-So I took substantial number of images when we were traveling to Italy in 2007 with a simple point-and-shoot Olympus camera.
+So I took a substantial number of images when we were traveling to Italy in 2007 with a simple point-and-shoot Olympus camera.
 I didn’t realize that these images gave me the start of my photography passion.
-I did not get a more serious camera until one day in 2010 when my spouse and I stumbled on a local Artwalk in downtown area.
+I did not get a more serious camera until one day in 2010 when my spouse and I stumbled on a local Artwalk in a downtown area.
 I thought maybe I can start something.
 So I did it by creating greeting cards of historical buildings from that Italian trip in 2007 with a caption of the building’s history behind the card.
 As you know Italy has a rich architectural history.
 We traveled further with new cameras and took more pictures.
 This grew to prints and framed prints, followed by opening a store in the same area in 2012 where we sold my photography, jewelry and home décor.
 We hosted local artists as well in our store.
 Sad to say that we had to close our store in 2016 but I continued with my own endeavor by traveling and participating in group exhibits in local and international galleries as well as international photography competitions.

 What is your favorite part of being a photographer?

 My favorite part is to travel to a destination that I know will provide me with rich visual images.
-For me there is nothing more exciting than seeing a historical majestic structure and trying to capture it in different ways.
+For me, there is nothing more exciting than seeing a historical majestic structure and trying to capture it in different ways.

 What is the most challenging part of being a photographer?

 Possibly because I am mostly self-taught.
-I took an intensive course at the New York Institute of Photography a while back but like other things I still need to better myself by taking courses and getting information anywhere I can get.
+I took an intensive course at the New York Institute of Photography a while back but like other things, I still need to better myself by taking courses and getting information anywhere I can get.
 In regards to traveling, carrying the gear can be challenging since they are heavy.

 What type of session do you look forward to the most vs what type of session you most often do?